 Note that you should not change the estimates for stories just because your estimates are running too low or too high; the load factor will account for that.
+Also note that even if your load factor seems unreasonable, you should not manipulate your estimates to get them to "come out right"-the load factor will fix itself for the next iteration, and for this iteration you can adjust on the fly by adding or removing stories.
 You should change the estimate for a story when you learn that the assumptions you used to generate that estimate in the first place were incorrect; for example, you will have to implement the story a new way (either easier or harder) because of something you learned in your prototype.